MeVisLab/examples/mevislab.github.io/content/tutorials/basicmechanisms/macromodules/itemmodelview.md

 It uses *id* to find the selected item and returns all values of this item.

-Now add the Python function of our *FieldListener* to your Python script:
+Now, add the Python function of our *FieldListener* to your Python script:

 {{< highlight filename="MyItemModelView.py" >}}
 ```Python